GRAFTO // FOUNDER

 SOUL IN THE MACHINE

 GRAFT 外装 is an independent, heavily specialized hardware laboratory.
-We exist unequivocally to build the bridge between open-source generic robotic platforms and hyper-specific cultural mecha aesthetics.
+We exist unequivocally to build the bridge between open-source generic robotic platforms and hyper-specific cultural and mechanical aesthetics.

 We believe that humanoid robots shouldn't just be functional, faceless utilities walking around.
-They should have distinct, intimidating, or beautiful mechanical identities.
-Our bespoke kits provide the soul, without compromising any of the underlying science.
+They should have distinct, intimidating, or beautiful identities.
+Our product system provides the soul, without compromising any of the underlying science.

 WE BUILD THE SHELL.
 YOU BUILD THE FUTURE.